 And isn’t it every bit as true today as it was in the past that the audiophiles who buy these “special” pressings rarely seem to notice that many of them don’t actually sound any good?

 Turns out there are no easy answers.
 There are no quick fixes.
 In audio there’s only hard work and more hard work.
 That’s what gives the learning curve its curvature — the more you do it, the better you can do it.

 And if doing all that work is also your idea of fun, you just might get really good at it.
-(See our link below about how to become an expert listener.)
-If you actually enjoy playing fifteen copies of One Man Dog to find the few that really sound good — because hearing such wonderful music the way it was meant to be heard is a positive thrill — then you just might end up with one helluva great record collection, worlds better than one filled with audiophile pressings from any era, most especially the present.
+If you actually enjoy playing five or ten or even fifteen copies of the same album to find the few that really sound good, and the one that sounds amazing — because hearing your favorite music the way it was meant to be heard is a positive thrill — then you just might end up with one helluva record collection, worlds better than one filled with audiophile pressings from any era, most especially the present.